Strata laws being rolled out in stages so you can prepare

 - three years from the start date of the agreement.

-The new laws will also be clarified so that the same rule applies to all utility agreements the owners corporation enters into, including embedded network utility agreements.
+The new laws have been clarified so that the same rule applies to all utility agreements the owners corporation enters into, including embedded network utility agreements.
 This includes utilities such as waste removal, air conditioning, stormwater retention and filtration, sewage, recycling and electric vehicle charging.

 - they do not hold the first AGM on time, or